 Stock options granted to employees generally vest over a period of four years, while stock options granted to non-employee members of the Company's Board of Directors generally vest over a period of 6 months and, once vested, are not affected by the director's termination of service to the Company.
+In limited circumstances, the Company may grant stock option awards with market-based vesting conditions, such as the Company's common stock price, or other performance conditions.
 Termination of service by an employee will cause options to cease vesting as of the date of termination, and in most cases, employees will have 90 days after termination to exercise options that were vested as of the termination of employment.
 In general, retiring employees will have one year after termination of employment to exercise vested options.
 The Company settles stock option exercises with newly issued common shares.

-Restricted stock units granted to employees during 2012, 2011 and 2010 had both time-based vesting provisions and performance-based vesting provisions.
+Restricted stock units granted to employees during 2015 had time-based vesting provisions, but market-based vesting provisions or other performance vesting conditions may be used.
 Generally, unvested restricted stock unit awards expire upon termination of service to the Company.
 The Company settles restricted stock units upon vesting with newly issued common shares.
-No restricted stock was granted under either stock plan during the three year period.
+No restricted stock was granted under either stock plan during the three year period ended December 31, 2015.

-As of December 31, 2012, there were 1.5 million of shares available for grant under 2012 Equity Plan.
+As of December 31, 2015, there were 1.8 million shares available for grant under the 2012 Equity Plan.
 No shares are available for grant under the 2000 Stock Plan.

-As of December 31, 2012, there were 21.3 million options outstanding under the 2012 Equity Plan and the 2000 Stock Plan, collectively, and 1.0 million unvested restricted stock units outstanding under the 2000 Stock Plan.
+As of December 31, 2015, there were 21.7 million options outstanding under the 2012 Equity Plan and the 2000 Stock Plan, collectively, and 0.4 million unvested restricted stock units outstanding under the 2012 Stock Plan.